grisuno/LazyOwn/COMMANDS.md

 snmp-check 10.10.10.10
 Note: The function assumes that `rhost` is a valid host address.
 If `rhost` is not valid, it will print an error message.

+## snmpwalk
+Performs an SNMP check on the specified target host.

+This function executes the `snmp-check` command against the target host defined in the `rhost` parameter.

+Usage:
+    snmpwalk

+:param line: This parameter is not used in the current implementation.
+:type line: str
+:returns: None

+Manual execution:
+To manually run this task, ensure that `snmpwalk -v 2c -c public` is installed and provide a target host in the format `snmpcheck`. snmpwalk -v 2c -c public 10.10.10.10
+Note: The function assumes that `rhost` is a valid host address.
+If `rhost` is not valid, it will print an error message.

 ## encode
 Encodes a string using the specified shift value and substitution key.